 When the case finally came to court this year, it collapsed within two weeks.
 As The Guardian reported, Garrett pleaded guilty to five counts of criminal damage to railway property and avoided jail.

-fantasy into real life and meet up in Ashford with someone he believed was a 14 year old girl in order to kill and eat her , he was arrested and charged with various offences.
-It was revealed in court that the FBI had been monitoring the man after
+his fantasy into real life and meet up in Ashford with someone he believed was a 14 year old girl in order to kill and eat her , he was arrested and charged with various offences.
+It was revealed in court that the FBI had been monitoring

-different thing from a guilty verdict as it does not set a legal precedent, but who knows what might happen in the future.
-No matter what you may think about the depravity or otherwise of the material in question here, it could only take a single guilty
+very different thing from a guilty verdict as it does not set a legal precedent, but who knows what might happen in the future.
+No matter what you may think about the depravity or otherwise of the material in question here, it could only take a

 The European court of human rights (ECHR) is to investigate British laws that allow GCHQ and police to secretly snoop on journalists.

 The Bureau of Investigative Journalism has gone to Strasbourg in a bid to get a finding that domestic law is incompatible with provisions in European law which give journalists right to keep sources confidential from police and others.

 The application has been accepted by the ECHR, which has indicated in the past it will expedite cases on surveillance through its legal system.